Welcome

 -

-check locks / close locks: Enables automatic checking or closing of the area's locks.
+check locks / close locks: activates automatic checking or closing of locks in the area.

 -

-closing time / opening time: Sets the times for these automatic actions.
+Closing time / opening time: defines the times for these automatic actions.

 -